younes-alturkey/farabi/README.md

-# Fingertips Model — Farabi
+# ChatGPT Spin Off — Farabi

 Powerful browser extension that adds OpenAI capabilities to your everyday browsing through an easy and fun experience.